urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

 the user.
 Since Arvo is not preemptive, it has two very different states: waiting and working.

-When Arvo is working, ^V cancels the event it's working on.
-When Arvo is waiting, ^V ends the current task, which is the task that's currently prompting you - or showing the `[waiting...]` prompt, indicating that it's waiting for something else other than keyboard input.
+When Arvo is working, ^C cancels the event it's working on.
+When Arvo is waiting, ^C ends the current task, which is the task that's currently prompting you - or showing the `[waiting...]` prompt, indicating that it's waiting for something else other than keyboard input.